Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: Scalar Sector of the LRSM

 Due to the left-right symmetry, all 18 parameters $\mu^2_{1,2,3}$, $\lambda_{1,2,3,4}$, $\rho_{1,2,3,4}$, $\alpha_{1,2,3}$ and $\beta_{1,2,3}$ are real, and the only phase associated with $\alpha_2$ is explicitly shown.
 Minimizing the potential with respect to the VEVs given in Eq.~\eqref{eq:vev}, we can in fact remove many of these parameters.

-Following the convention in Ref.~\cite{Zhang:2007da}, the VEVs of the scalar fields are given by In terms of the scalar fields, expanding them around the corresponding VEVs, we get 20 degrees of freedom in total, which can be separated into the neutral, singly-charged and doubly-charged components, as follows:
+Following the convention in Ref.~\cite{Zhang:2007da}, the VEVs of the scalar fields are given by In terms of the scalar fields, expanding them around the corresponding VEVs, we get 20 degrees of freedom in total, which can be separated into the neutral, singly-charged and doubly charged components, as follows:

 In the physical mass basis, two neutral components and two pairs of singly-charged components are identified as the Goldstone modes which are responsible for the masses of the two neutral ($Z,Z_R$) and two pairs of charged ($W^\pm, W_R^\pm$) gauge bosons, respectively.
 Thus, we are left with 14 physical scalar fields.